essfeed/ruby-ess/README.md

 being the start time of the event, and the later the complete feed describing the whole event.

-find_coming accepts one parameter, which is the number of events it should return.
-The default is 10.
+find_coming accepts two parameters.
+The first parameter is the number of events it should return and the default is 10.
+The second parameter defaults to Time.now, and the method with return N events starting from the moment specified.

 find_between returns a list of all events between the two moments in time, which as specified as parameters with Time objects.
 For